North Carolina Mortgage Calculator with Taxes & Insurance

 What is the property tax rate in North Carolina?

-What is the median home price in North Carolina?
+What is the median home value in North Carolina?

-The median home price in North Carolina is $289,000 as of January 2026.
+The median home value in North Carolina is $340,430 as of 2026-06-01.
 Prices vary by location - Charlotte and Raleigh typically have higher prices than rural areas.

 Are there first-time homebuyer programs in North Carolina?